MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Replacement parts

 The USB dongle and ear pads for Surface Headphones + are available as replacement parts.
+To learn more, see [Get a replacement for Microsoft Surface USB Link] (https://support.microsoft.com/surface/get-a-replacement-for-microsoft-surface-usb-link-e862e6c6-0945-494f-bb4d-2e731f3b4724)

 ### Microsoft Surface USB Link tech specs